metauni/metauni.github.io/index.md

 * **[Code](http://metauni.org/posts/events/seminar-code) 12:00-13:00**: coding and math in Roblox (in the [Rising Sea Discord](https://discord.gg/9yBaAxPSK8)).
 Sometimes we livestream working on metauni infrastructure, and sometimes we have guest speakers from the Roblox dev community presenting interesting projects they are working on.
 * **Tea break 13:00-13:30**
 * **#metauni-dev 13:30-14:30**: development meeting (in the [Rising Sea Discord](https://discord.gg/9yBaAxPSK8)).
+* **[Disruption](http://metauni.org/posts/events/seminar-disruption) 14:30-15:30** (*Adam Dorr*): towards a science of technological disruption.
+An open discussion of technological disruption, how it works, what it means and how to play a positive part in it.

 **Elf block**: Times are given on Thursday AEDT, the beginning of the block is 9pm Thursday AEDT.
 Names in itatlics are the co-organisers of the seminar.